-CAS is an independent and objective function reporting to the Board.
-The Head of Audit in Ireland has a primary reporting line to the UK & International Chief Auditor and the Chair of the Audit Committee, with a secondary reporting line to the Ireland CEO.
+CAS is an independent and objective function reporting to the Board through the Audit Committee ("AC").
+The Head of Audit in Ireland has a primary reporting line to the UK & International Chief Auditor and the Chair of the AC, with a secondary line to the Ireland CEO.
 The UK & International Chief Auditor reports directly to the Group Chief Auditor.
 The Head of Audit is an approved person within the CBI's regulatory regime.